2018 CHAS Faculty Grant RFP as part of our mission for Promoting Student Achievement and Success

 We provide grants for faculty to develop and design initiatives that meet those institutional needs.
 Faculty are invited to compete for funds that will allow them to undertake a project which promotes high academic achievement among all students with a focus on promoting success and satisfaction among students of color.
 Faculty members, teaching in all disciplines, may submit proposals that focus on pedagogy and enhancing the faculty’s role in promoting student success and engagement.
 Both individuals and groups may submit.
 Projects should be directed at how we teach, or how we engage our colleagues in thinking about how we teach, rather than what we teach.
 They may involve pedagogical improvements to courses, creating workshops for faculty on mentoring, or other efforts to enhance the faculty’s role in promoting student success and high achievement.
+Projects hould be completed by June 2020, and the faculty must present their research at the CHAS Annual Meeting.
 Proposals addressing campus life are not appropriate for this grant.
 Up to five grants will be awarded.

 Eligibility: All faculty members at CHAS member institutions are eligible.